Omarov3000/ali/public/articles/edge_baas/text.md

 Let's start with an architectural overview.
 Clients communicate with edge functions through a sidecar process that runs parallel to the main application.
 This sidecar process manages server interactions and data synchronization.
 It retrieves data from the local cache if there have been no changes to the server data to avoid unnecessary requests.
 A Bloom filter is used to detect any alterations.

-Large data that doesn't change often is stored in an object storage system, while user-generated mutations are temporarily stored in a relational database.
+Large objects that don't change often are stored in an object storage system, while user-generated mutations are temporarily stored in a relational database.
 A scheduled task merges these mutations with the data in the object store.
-Protocol buffers are used to optimize the storage and reading of large objects.
+Protocol buffers are used to optimize the storage and transmission of large objects.

 Data that changes frequently or requires complex queries is stored in the database.